-Try to stick to just one or two subjects on weeknights to help them stay focused and block the sessions into chunks with short breaks in between.
+They might be taking lots of subjects at GCSE but try to stick to just two or three subjects on weeknights to help them stay focused and block the sessions into chunks with short breaks in between.
 For example, rather than suggest revision from 7 pm until 9 pm, have revision in 25 minute stretches with five minute breaks in between.
-This doesn't mean they can't spend 50 minutes on one subject, it just allows them to rest their eyes and change thinking patterns by taking a break in between.
-Where possible, maximise opportunities to study during the day (i.e. at the times to when examinations will take place) as recollection can be better at a similar time of day as when the original memory was created.
+This doesn't mean they can't spend 50 minutes on one subject, it just allows them to rest their eyes and change